Block-heel ankle boot with Trench coat— a women's outfit

 - Combine with a pencil skirt that stops mid-shaft

-- Wear in deep winter — gabardine isn't insulated
+- Deep-winter wear — gabardine isn't insulation

 Who this is for